AlphabetsAlphabets/rlox/docs/_posts/2021-08-08-Implementing-an-abstract-syntax-tree.md

     }
 }
 ```
-After finding a way to differentiate betweent the different expressions, the next step is to process them. *functions for processing aren't made yet.*
+After finding a way to differentiate betweent the different expressions, the next step is to process them.
+For when an expression is passed in, it will be either unary, binary, literal, or grouping.
+Grouping, binary, and unary can eventually be broken down into literal.
+Where literal can contain either a `String`, or an `f64`.

+The ultimate goal is to return either an `f64` or a `String` all the way up the call stack.
+To eventually add the literals together to form a valid expression.